Starting

 • *Substance use disorders requiring detox or inpatient

-• You don’t connect with therapy that emphasizes intuition, creativity, exploration, and self-reflection; in that case, you might benefit more from a structured, directive approach such as CBT, DBT, or ACT, or Solution-Focused Brief Therapy, which often provide clear guidance and targeted support.
+• You don’t connect with therapy that emphasizes intuition, creativity, exploration, and self-reflection.
+If you prefer a more structured, directive approach, you may benefit from models like CBT, DBT, ACT, or Solution-Focused Brief Therapy, which tend to offer clearer guidelines, tools, and defined goals.

 • You may be hoping for someone to fix or rescue you without active participation on your part.
 Effective therapy works best when you engage honestly and take personal responsibility—it’s a collaborative process, not something that can be outsourced.

 Please know that I genuinely enjoy helping people find the right therapist and approach for their needs.
-If you’re unsure where to start or what therapy even is, I can help you explore your options and find a path forward.
-Whether or not we end up working together, I’m happy to answer any questions you have about accessing quality care.
+If you’re unsure where to start or what therapy even is, I can help you explore your options and provide referrals.
+Whether or not we end up working together, I’m happy to answer any questions you have about getting started in this process.